A homogenised model for flow, transport and sorption in a heterogeneous porous medium: Illustrative example

-In this section, we explore the impact of microstructure on macroscopic flow and transport by analysing the effective permeability and effective net diffusivity tensors, $\bm{K}$ and $\phi\bm{D}$, respectively.
-Recall that these tensors depend on microstructure via $a$, $R$, and $\phi$, any two of which are independent (Figure~\ref{fig:AR_phi}).
+The tensors $\bm{K}$ and $\bm{D}$ depend on microstructure via $a$, $\phi$ and $R$, any two of which are independent and the third prescribed by Equation (\ref{phi_a_R}) (Figure~\ref{fig:AR_phi}).
 We therefore have one additional degree of microstructural freedom relative to \citet{dalwadi2015understanding} and this allows us to explore the anisotropy in the system.
 We explore the effect of the $a$, $R$ and $\phi$ parameter space on $\bm{K}$ and $\phi\bm{D}$ in Figures \ref{fig:perm} and \ref{fig:diff}, respectively.
-The effective diffusivity $\bm{D}$ is shown for reference in Figure~\ref{fig:diffAppendix} (top and middle row; Appendix \ref{PAIN}).
+The effective diffusivity $\bm{D}$ is shown for reference in Figure~\ref{fig:diffAppendix} (top and middle row; Appendix~\ref{s:diffAppendix}).

+We have validated our analysis for this geometry in a number of ways.
+Firstly, we have compared our results with those in \citet{dalwadi2015understanding} for the special case of $a\equiv 1$, confirming both the final homogenised equations (Eqs.~\ref{solvability}, \ref{eq:eff_D trans}, \ref{eq:c_homogenised final}, and \ref{source_rect}) and the detailed numerical results (black lines; Figures \ref{fig:perm}--\ref{fig:F}).
+Secondly, we have confirmed our results in the Hele-Shaw limit of parallel, disconnected channels where the longitudinal permeability is $1/12$ (black diamond; Figure~\ref{fig:perm}) and the transverse permeability vanishes.
+Finally, we have confirmed that both the transverse permeability and the transverse effective diffusivity vanish when the transverse connectivity vanishes ($a\to{}2R$ or $2R\to{}a$; red lines in Figures~\ref{fig:perm} and \ref{fig:diff}), and that the permeability diverges and the effective diffusivity tends to unity as the obstacles vanish ($\phi\to 1$).

 Increasing $\phi$ at fixed $R$ is achieved by increasing $a$ (Figure \ref{fig:AR_phi}~(a)), such that the obstacles move further apart in the longitudinal direction only; as a result, $K_{11}$, $K_{22}$, $\phi D_{11}$ and $\phi D_{22}$ all increase (Figure \ref{fig:perm}~(a) and (c) and Figure \ref{fig:diff}~(a) and (c)).
 As $\phi\to1$ ($a\to\infty$), both $K_{11}$ and $K_{22}$ diverge as the resistance to flow vanishes (Figure \ref{fig:perm}~(a) and (c)), and both $\phi D_{11}$ and $\phi D_{22}$ tend to 1 as molecular diffusion becomes unobstructed (Figure \ref{fig:diff} (a) and (c)).
 As $\phi\to\phi_\mathrm{min}(R)$ ($a\to2R$) at fixed $R$, the obstacles move closer together in the longitudinal direction and the pore space becomes disconnected in the transverse direction, so that $K_{22}$ and $\phi D_{22}$ vanish; $K_{11}$ and $\phi D_{11}$ are minimised but do not vanish.
 Further taking $R\to0$, the longitudinal problem reduces to a set of disconnected parallel channels of unit transverse width, for which $K_{11}=1/12$ (Figure \ref{fig:perm} top row, black diamond).